vincentclaes/datajob/README.md

 See the full code of the example [here](https://github.com/vincentclaes/datajob/tree/main/examples/data_pipeline_simple)

-We have 3 scripts that we want to orchestrate sequentially and in parallel on AWS using Glue and Step Functions.
+We have 3 scripts that we want to orchestrate sequentially and in parallel on AWS using **Glue** and **Step Functions**.
-This definition can be found in `examples/data_pipeline_simple/datajob_stack.py` and here below:
+The definition of our pipeline can be found in `examples/data_pipeline_simple/datajob_stack.py`, and here below:

     from datajob.datajob_stack import DataJobStack
     from datajob.glue.glue_job import GlueJob